Skip to main content

 1. Settings are saved immediately

-2. A recalculation is scheduled with a 15-minute delay - giving you time to make additional changes or cancel
+2. A recalculation is scheduled with a 15-minute delay, giving you time to make more changes or to cancel

-3. If you change your mind, a banner appears with a Cancel button that reverts all settings to their original state
+3. If you change your mind during those 15 minutes, a banner appears with a Cancel button that reverts all settings to their original state

-4. After 15 minutes, the recalculation runs - all customers are re-evaluated and Shopify customer tags are updated
+4. After 15 minutes the recalculation runs.
+All customers are re-evaluated and their Shopify customer tags are updated

 5. You can track progress in the Recent Activity section on the Program Settings page